ptitmonnstree/sonarlint-mcp-server/TROUBLESHOOTING.md

    - eslint-bridge initialization
    - **This is normal!** Subsequent analyses are fast.

-2. **Cache not working**:
-   - Cache has 5-minute TTL
+2. **Subsequent analyses should be faster**:
-   - Files are re-analyzed if modified
+   - Files are re-analyzed on each request
-   - Ask Claude: "Run health_check" to see cache statistics
+   - SLOOP maintains internal state for performance

 3. **Large file**:
    ```bash